|

 length, with a cross-section in the shape of a crescent.

-Flower stalks delivered from the bulbs grow to 6-10cm in
+Flower stalks, delivered from the bulbs, grow to 6-10cm in

-height with single, occasionally two, white or slightly
+height, bearing single, occasionally two, white or slightly

 red-tinged flowers.
 Perianth lobes are 4-5mm long,

 long-oblong, or oblong-ovate.
-As many individuals lack
+Many individuals lack stamens

-time: March-May. |
+March-May. |